 Buchanan and Hensley are not alone in believing that maker-centered learning empowers students.
 According to a report, maker-centered learning helps young people connect the dots or find meaning.
 Students feel that they can build and shape their worlds.
 Maker-centered learning focuses on deep and prolonged experiences of learning through making.

-As kids work through the process, they gain understanding of how things work or ways that they could improve the functionality of a device.
+As kids work through the process, they gain an understanding of how things work or ways that they could improve the functionality of a device.
 They develop creative thinking skills (i.e. think outside the box).
 They learn to work independently and collaboratively.
 They also gain confidence in becoming a maker.
 And tomorrow they may become prototype developers, artists, designers, engineers, or entrepreneurs.
 Or someday they will become individuals with a very serious hobby for making and tinkering!

 For more information about MakerSpace Mania, contact Elizabeth Hensley at [email protected]